 Anti-Tamper (AT) is are measures that are intended to prevent and/or delay the exploitation of critical technologies in systems, training devices, and maintenance support equipment.
-AT measures are developed and implement to protect Critical Program Information (CPI) in U.S. defense systems developed using co-development agreements; sold to foreign governments; or no longer within U.S. control.
+AT measures are developed and implemented to protect Critical Program Information (CPI) in U.S. defense systems developed using co-development agreements; sold to foreign governments; or no longer within U.S. control.
 [1, 2]

 Website: DoD Anti-Tamper

 AT considerations and design needs to be initiated as early as possible during program development, preferably in the Technology Maturation & Risk Reduction (TMRR) Phase, in conjunction with the identification of program CPI: :

 - AT is also applicable to DoD systems during a Pre-Planned Product Improvement upgrade or a deployed system technology insertion; and

 - Additionally, AT should be specifically addressed in all transfer or sales of fielded systems and indirect commercial sales to foreign governments if those systems have CPI to protect.

-The Program Manager (PM) addresses AT in the Program Protection Plan which is submitted at Milestone B and updated at Milestone C. The PM also needs to develop a AT validation, Testing, and funding plan that should be a included the Life-Cycle Sustainment Plan (LCSP) and the Acquisition Strategy.
+The Program Manager (PM) addresses AT in the Program Protection Plan which is submitted at Milestone B and updated at Milestone C. The PM also needs to develop a AT validation, Testing, and funding plan that should be included the Life-Cycle Sustainment Plan (LCSP) and the Acquisition Strategy.

 The Anti-Tamper information included in the Program Protection Plan (PPP) should include: